liferay-design/liferay.design/src/markdown/lexicon/foundations/grid.md

 order: 20
 ---

+<div class="page-description">The main structural pattern that underlies the construction and positioning of all system components.</div>

 Lexicon's layout framework aims to provide a common structural reference to ease the component creation and page composition processes, as well as to provide a visual consistency between the different elements of the interface.

 ### Base Grid